supernets/hardlounge/README.md

 # Credits

-- All developers & contributors of The Lounge - https://github.com/thelounge/thelounge
+- Some of the developers & contributors of The Lounge, some of you however should never ever touch a code editor again. - https://github.com/thelounge/thelounge